openedx/openedx-aspects/docs/technical_documentation/quickstarts/ralph.rst

 Installation instructions for Aspects are available on the plugin site: https://github.com/openedx/tutor-contrib-aspects

-Ralph is the default option to send xAPI events to Clickhouse.
-To run it make sure to enable the `RUN_RALPH` option in the `config.yml` file.
+Ralph is an alternative option to send xAPI events to Clickhouse, providing full xAPI learning record store (LRS) statement support and deduplication (prior to Aspects version 4.0, Ralph was the default).
+To use Ralph as your xAPI pipeline, you need to enable it and set it as the source in your `config.yml` file.

 .. code-block:: yaml

     RUN_RALPH: True
+    ASPECTS_XAPI_SOURCE: ralph

-    # We recommend only running Ralph or Vector for performance reasons, so
+    # We recommend only running one transport for performance reasons, so
-    # suggest turning off Vector here
+    # suggest turning off Vector if you are using Ralph for xAPI
     RUN_VECTOR: False

+When ``ASPECTS_XAPI_SOURCE`` is set to ``ralph``, the xAPI data will be stored in the database defined by ``RALPH_DATABASE`` (defaults to ``xapi``).

 Aspects provides the following configuration options: